Concerns, Comments, Complaints? WE’RE LISTENING

 If you are unhappy about the care you have received, please ask to speak to the person in charge of the centre as soon as possible.
 They may well be able to resolve things straight away.
 If you have concerns about the care received by someone that you know, other than yourself, we will only be able to communicate with you about any concerns where we have the patients express written consent to do so.

-If you are unhappy with our facilities or services we want to know about it as soon as possible.
+If you are unhappy with the services provided, we want to know about it as soon as possible.
 We will then investigate the situation so that we can explain, apologise and take positive action where necessary.
-It is best to make your complaint as soon as possible as memories will be fresher and it will be easier to investigate the facts.
+We may verbally give you feedback or may follow this up in writing with you.
+It is best to raise your concerns as soon as possible as memories will be fresher and it will be easier to investigate the facts.

 What happens if my concerns are not immediately resolved?